Estate Planning and Elder Law Terms

 Letter of Office — A formal Court order certifying the appointment and authority of a person (such as an Executor, Administrator or Guardian) to act on behalf of another person.

-Living Trust – Normally a Revocable Trust established during a Grantor’s lifetime that is used for the placement of some or all of the Grantor’s property.
-In a situation involving a married couple, a basic Living Trust does not effectively use the personal Estate Tax exemption of either spouse (the amount of a deceased person's Estate that may pass to his or her heirs without Estate Taxes, currently $2.0 million as of 2007).
-Because of this deficiency of a basic Living Trust, an A / B Trust (discussed above) is often recommended instead to married couples with substantial assets.
+Living Trust — Normally a Revocable Trust established during a Grantor’s lifetime that is used for the placement of some or all of the Grantor’s property.
+In a situation involving a married couple, a basic Living Trust may not effectively use the personal Estate Tax exemption of either spouse (the amount of a deceased person’s Estate that may pass to his or her heirs without Estate Taxes, currently $5.43 million as of 2015).
+Because of this deficiency of a basic Living Trust, an A/B Trust (discussed above) is often recommended instead to married couples with substantial assets.

 Living Wills — A statutory legal document that sets forth a person’s wishes regarding the use of life-sustaining treatment in the event that he or she becomes terminally ill or permanently unconscious.

-Look-Back Period – A period of time, usually 60 months, in which the Illinois Department of Human Services (or other government agency) will review gifts or transfers of assets when a person applies for Medicaid (and some other government benefits).
-Transfers made during the look-back period are often subject to being undone, or can generate a penalty period or disqualification of benefits.
+Look-Back Period — A period of time, usually 60 months, in which the Illinois Department of Human Services (or other government agency) will review gifts or transfers of assets when a person applies for Medicaid (and some other government benefits).
+Transfers made during the look back period often can generate a penalty period or disqualification of benefits, effectively “undoing” the gift.

 Marital Deduction — A federal tax deduction that allows one spouse to pass his or her Estate to the other spouse without having to pay estate or gift taxes.